Effects of the detection loophole on rival entanglement attestation techniques: Detection loophole in Entanglement detection

 By varying the efficiencies, $\eta_{-}$ and $\eta_+$, we calculate the cut-off value of $P$, say $P'_c$, above which all the Werner states will be certified as entangled.
 To find this point, we calculate the values of $p_2^{2}$ and $p_3$ for different $P$ and particular values of efficiency, $\eta_\pm$, between the range $0$ to $1$.
 By plotting $p_3$ and $p_2^2$ with respect to $P$, for a fixed efficiency, $\eta_\pm$, we find the value of $P'_c$, that is, the value of $P$ at which $p_3$ and $p_2^2$ curves intersect.
 For the region $P>P_c'$, $p_3$ is less than $p_2^2$, indicating the state as entangled.

-In Fig. \ref{fig:first}, we plot $P'_c$ as a function of the lost event efficiency, $\eta_-$, taking $\eta_+=1$, using red plus points.
-To compare the method of detection of entangled states using $p_3$-PPT condition with PPT criteria, we plot $P_c$ in the same figure using blue line.
-We also plot the actual value of $P$ above which the Werner state becomes entangled, i.e., $P=\frac{1}{3}$, using black dashed line.
-From the figure, it is apparent that there is no wrong detection in the moment based method for efficiency above 0.402.
-But, in case of state tomography, a minor deviation from the ideal scenario will result into wrong detection, that is certifying separable states as entangled.
-The higher slop of the curve joining the red pluses than the blue line confirms that even if the efficiency, $\eta_-$, is less than 0.402, the $p_3$-PPT condition approves fewer separable states as entangled than the combined method using state tomography and partial transposition.
-In Fig. \ref{fig:second}, we plot the same quantities but by varying $\eta_+$ and keeping $\eta_-$ fixed at one.
+In the left panel of Fig. \ref{fig:figures}, we plot $P'_c$ as a function of the lost event efficiency, $\eta_-$, taking $\eta_+=1$, using dots.
+To compare the method of detection of entangled states using $p_3$-PPT condition with PPT criterion, we plot $P_c$ in the same figure using a dash-dotted line.
+We also plot the actual value of $P$ above which the Werner state becomes entangled, i.e., $P=\frac{1}{3}$, using a blue dashed line.
+From the figure, it is apparent that there is no wrong detection in the moment-based method for efficiency above 0.4.
+But, in the case of state tomography, a minor deviation from the ideal scenario will result in wrong detection, that is certifying separable states as entangled.
+The higher slop of the curve joining the red pluses than the blue line confirms that even if the efficiency, $\eta_-$, is less than 0.4, the $p_3$-PPT condition approves fewer separable states as entangled than the combined method using state tomography and partial transposition.
+In the right panel of Fig. \ref{fig:figures}, we plot the same quantities but by varying $\eta_+$ and keeping $\eta_-$ fixed at one.
 It is visible from the figure that all the points $P'_c$ and $P_c$ are above the dashed line.
-Therefore none of the two methods result in any wrong detection in presence of additional count.
-But the moment based method can not detect any entangled state for $\eta_+\leq 0.9$, whereas the PPT-criteria can detect finite amount of entangled states within the range $\frac{1}{3}<\eta_+\leq1$.
-Even when $\eta_+>0.9$ the moment based criteria can detect a very small volume of entangled states compared to the PPT-criteria.
+Therefore none of the two methods results in any wrong detection in the presence of additional counts.
+But the moment-based method can not detect any entangled state for $\eta_+\leq 0.9$, whereas the PPT-criterion can detect a finite amount of entangled states within the range $\frac{1}{3}<\eta_+\leq1$.
+Even when $\eta_+>0.9$ the moment-based criterion can detect a very small volume of entangled states compared to the PPT criterion.